getodk/central-backend/docs/api.md

 By default, XForms groups are represented as tree structures with children, just like repeats.
 However, for many purposes (such as outputting a table), this is extra homework.
 Once again, Central Backend already has a utility to make this easier; add the querystring parameter `?flatten=true` to flatten groups.
 This will give you a `path`-based field accessor scheme instead of a `name`-based one (see the sample output for details).

+You may additionally add the querystring parameter `?odata=true` to sanitize the field names to match the way they will be outputted for OData.
+While the original field names as given in the XForms definition may be used as-is for CSV output, OData has some restrictions related to the domain-qualified identifier syntax it uses.

+The `?flatten` and `?odata` flags may be used together.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
     + flatten: `false` (boolean, optional) - If set to `true`, will flatten groups.
+    + odata: `false` (boolean, optional) - If set to `true`, will sanitize field names.

 + Response 200 (application/json)
     + Body